Solar-network/docs/docs/core/installation/variables.md

 This variable determines the host at which the API will listen for traffic.

-## CORE_API_NO_ESTIMATED_TOTAL_COUNT
+## CORE_API_ESTIMATED_TOTAL_COUNT

 This variable determines if estimated counts should be used.
-This greatly enhanced performance will yield in inaccurate counts.
+This can hinder performance greatly and often yields inaccurate counts.

 ## CORE_API_PORT